 ViewRanger seems to have entered a Best Features race – we have 3D flyover!
 Virtual skyline!
 Others support integration with Apple or other watches, CarPlay or Android Auto.
 AllTrails stores your personal bests and lifetime stats, kind of like a pedometer on steroids.
 Heatmaps (or OSM Traces), hill or slope shading and various other bells and whistles are available in Gaia, AllTrails, OsmAnd and ViewRanger.
 All arguably useful and fun, but probably not the main course for hikers.

 GaiaGPS provide features that hard-core bushwalkers used to reading paper maps will love.
 Such as a compass bearing (true or magnetic north), map grid lines and grid references (you can even search by grid reference!), you can set the datum and coordinate type (eg UTM WGS84).
-These more advanced features together with Australian topographic maps is what clinches the deal for me.
+These more advanced features together with the government topographic maps is what clinches the deal for me.

 Love the one you’re with